 The California Department of Industrial Relations/Occupational Safety and Health Administration has established comprehensive programs to address this issue.
-Specifically, Cal.
-Code Regs., Title 8, Section 1529, policies and procedures have been promulgated that establish requirements for transport, disposal, storage, containment, and housekeeping activities associated with activities involving asbestos.
-Compliance with the Cal.
-Code Regs. and the development of facility- or building-specific asbestos management plans would ensure full disclosure and awareness of risks, to establish project-specific requirements for containment and housekeeping, and to protect workers and other local sensitive populations from dangerous exposure levels associated with the demolition of facilities (e.g., residential, commercial, and warehouse).
+Specifically, in California Code of Regulations, Title 8, Section 1529, policies and procedures have been promulgated that establish requirements for transport, disposal, storage, containment, and housekeeping activities associated with activities involving asbestos.
+Compliance with the California Code of Regulations and the development of facility- or building-specific asbestos management plans would ensure full disclosure and awareness of risks, to establish project-specific requirements for containment and housekeeping, and to protect workers and other local sensitive populations from dangerous exposure levels associated with the demolition of facilities (e.g., residential, commercial, and warehouse).